+- (v) moving magnet-type indicators;

+- (vi) warning units which include oil and fuel;

+- (vii) selsyn systems and indicators;

+- (viii) self-synchronous systems and indicators;

+- (ix) remote indicating compasses;

+- (x) quantity indicators;

+- (xi) avionics indicators;

+- (xii) ammeters;

-- (xiii) avionics indicators; or - (xiv) voltmeters; or frequency meters. - (b) inspect, test, and calibrate instruments listed in paragraph (a) on and off the aircraft, as appropriate. - (15) For instrument rating Class 3 the functions are to- - (a) diagnose instrument malfunctions of the following instruments: - (i) turn and bank indicators; - (ii) directional gyros; - (iii) horizon gyros; or - (iv) auto pilot control units and components; and - (b) inspect, test, and calibrate instruments listed in paragraph (a) of this regulation on and off the aircraft, as appropriate. - (16) For instrument rating Class 4 the functions are to- - (a) diagnose instrument malfunctions of the following instruments; - (i) capacitance-type quantity gauge; - (ii) laser gyros; or - (iii) other electronic instruments; and - (b) inspect, test, and calibrate instruments listed in paragraph (a) on and off the aircraft, as appropriate. - (17) For accessory rating class 1, 2, 3, and 4, the AMO shall perform the following functions in accordance with the manufacturer's specifications and recommendations and- - (a) diagnose accessory malfunctions; - (b) maintain and alter accessories, including installing and replacing parts; and - (c) inspect, test, and calibrate accessories on and off the aircraft as appropriate.
+- (xiii) avionics indicators; or

+- (xiv) voltmeters; or frequency meters.

+- (b) inspect, test, and calibrate instruments listed in paragraph (a) on and off the aircraft, as appropriate.

+- (15) For instrument rating class 3 the functions are to-

+- (a) diagnose instrument malfunctions of the following instruments-

+- (i) turn and bank indicators;

+- (ii) directional gyros;

+- (iii) horizon gyros; or

+- (iv) auto pilot control units and components; and

+- (b) inspect, test, and calibrate instruments listed in paragraph (a) of this regulation on and off the aircraft, as appropriate.

+- (16) For instrument rating class 4 the functions are to-

+- (a) diagnose instrument malfunctions of the following instruments-

+- (i) capacitance-type quantity gauge;

+- (ii) laser gyros; or

+- (iii) other electronic instruments; and

+- (b) inspect, test, and calibrate instruments listed in paragraph (a) on and off the aircraft, as appropriate. - (17) For accessory rating class 1, 2, 3, and 4, the AMO shall perform the following functions in accordance with the manufacturer's specifications and recommendations- - (a) diagnose accessory malfunctions; - (b) maintain and alter accessories, including installing and replacing parts; and - (c) inspect, test, and calibrate accessories on and off the aircraft as appropriate.